-Digital Video Concepts, Methods and Metrics: Quality, Compression, Performance and Power Trade-off Analysis is a concise reference for professionals in a wide range of applications and vocations.
+Digital Video Concepts, Methods, and Metrics: Quality, Compression, Performance, and Power Trade-off Analysis is a concise reference for professionals in a wide range of applications and vocations.
 It focuses on giving the reader mastery over the concepts, methods and metrics of digital video coding, so that readers have sufficient understanding to choose and tune coding parameters for optimum results that would suit their particular needs for quality, compression, speed and power.

 Digital video is frequently compressed and coded for easier storage and transmission.
-This process involves visual quality loss due to typical data compression techniques and requires use of powerful computing systems.
+This process involves visual quality loss due to typical data compression techniques and requires use of high performance computing systems.
 A careful balance between the amount of compression, the visual quality loss and the coding speed is necessary to keep the total system cost down, while delivering a good user experience for various video applications.
 At the same time, power consumption optimizations are also essential to get the job done on inexpensive consumer platforms.

 What youll learn